dropbox/dependency-guard/README.md

 Compare against the configured transitive dependency report baselines, or generate them if they don't exist.

 This task is added to any project that you apply the plugin to.
-The plugin should only be applied to project you are interested in tracking transtive dependencies for.
+The plugin should only be applied to project you are interested in tracking transitive dependencies for.

 ### `dependencyGuardBaseline`